29th Annual Conference on the

 TTU Student Union Building

-The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly announces the 28th Annual All-University Conference on The Advancement of Women in Higher Education, which will take place on the campus of Texas Tech University,
+The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly announces the 29th Annual Conference on The Advancement of Women, which will take place on the campus of Texas Tech University,

 Proposals in the form of research findings, group or single-author projects, and works-in-progress in multiple media are welcome.
 The following are types of proposals that will be accepted:

 - Individual paper proposals are submitted individually and arranged into session by the review committee.
 In paper sessions, authors present 10-12 minute papers along side two other presenters chosen from other individual submissions by the committee.
 A question and answer period typically follows after all panelist have presented.
 A moderator is not provided.

-- Panels provide an opportunity for examining specific problems or topics from a variety of perspectives given that they include 3-4 participants.
+- Complete Panels provide an opportunity for examining specific problems or topics from a variety of perspectives given that they include 3-4 participants.
 Note: full panels must include at least three presenters with complete contact information and affiliation for ALL panel participants.
 One participant should be prepared to act as moderator of the panel as one will not be provided.

-We invite papers and panel proposals highlighting feminist research, in progress or completed.
+We invite proposals highlighting feminist research, in progress or completed.
 This year, we especially welcome feminist research on the following but not limited to:

 * gender and media